yandex-cloud/terraform-provider-yandex/templates/mdb_kafka_cluster/d_mdb_kafka_cluster.md

 * `data_transfer` - Allow access for [DataTransfer](https://yandex.cloud/services/data-transfer)

+The `disk_size_autoscaling` block supports:

+* `disk_size_limit` - Maximum possible size of disk in bytes.
+* `planned_usage_threshold` - Percent of disk utilization.
+During maintenance disk will autoscale, if this threshold reached.
+Value is between 0 and 100.
+Default value is 0 (autoscaling disabled)
+* `emergency_usage_threshold` - Percent of disk utilization.
+Disk will autoscale immediately, if this threshold reached.
+Value is between 0 and 100.
+Default value is 0 (autoscaling disabled).
+Must be not less then 'planned_usage_threshold' value.

 The `user` block supports:

 * `name` - (Required) The name of the user.